CMSgov/ab2d-website/src/_pages/troubleshooting-guide.md

   <dt class="font-sans-md text-bold">404 HTTP response: page not found</dt>
   <dd class="margin-left-0 margin-bottom-4">
-    <p>Resource or page not found.
+    <p class="margin-top-105">Resource or page not found.
 You could authenticate but the API endpoint does not exist.
 Troubleshooting:</p>
     <ul>
       <li>Check the URL to make sure it exists.
 Enter it in a browser to check which error occurred.
 You won’t have passed credentials or necessary parameters, so it’ll give you another error.
 However, it shouldn’t give you a 404.</li>
       <li>If you’re using curl at the command line, you may have to escape characters.
 For example, $ is used in $Export and $Status, but $ is a variable value in the Bash command line.</li>